 Atlanta Schools that Offer Music Programs

 Students who wish to pursue a music degree in the Atlanta metropolitan area have a few options, three of which are detailed in the paragraphs below.
-Following that, school information and statistics can be found in the table, along with a list of seven other schools in the Atlanta area that offer relevant programs.
+School information and statistics can be found in the table, along with a list of seven other schools in the Atlanta area that offer relevant programs.

 - Georgia State University, located a half a mile from downtown Atlanta, offers both undergraduate and graduate degrees in a variety of musical areas.

-- Located six miles from the downtown, nearby Emory University offers bachelor's and master's degrees in music, including a unique master's degree program in sacred music.
+- Located six miles from the downtown, nearby Emory University offers a bachelor's degree in music.

 - Kennesaw State University, located almost 25 miles from the downtown, is Georgia's third-largest university.
 Through its Department of Music, students can earn bachelor's degrees in music and music education.